HIV Prevention

 Undetectable = Untransmittable is changing the lives of many people living with HIV; however, there are important considerations that are relevant for women.

-To learn more about U=U and Women, click hereopens in a new window.
+Learn more about U=U and Womenopens in a new window.

 Viral load testing is part of routine checkups for people living with HIV who are engaged in care and on treatment.
 Accessing and staying engaged in care has shown improved health outcomes for people living with HIV, and is a very effective prevention tool.